 - Guinea Worm Disease (Dracunculiasis).

-- Filariasis, which is caused by thread-like filarial nematodes (roundworms) in the family Filarioidea (also known as 'filariae').
-There are eight known filarial nematodes which use humans as the host.
+- Filariasis, which is caused by thread-like filarial roundworms (nematodes) in the family Filarioidea (also known as 'filariae').
+There are eight known filarial roundworms which use humans as the host.
 These are divided into three groups:

 - Trichuriasis (Whipworm).

-Cutaneous larva migrans is caused by skin penetration and subsequent migration of larvae of various nematode parasites.
+Cutaneous larva migrans is caused by skin penetration and subsequent migration of larvae of various roundworm parasites.

-Control of nematode infections is based on drug treatment, improved sanitation and health education.
+Control of roundworm (nematode) infections is based on drug treatment, improved sanitation and health education.